More on Jacobi metric: Randers-Finsler metrics, frame dragging and geometrisation techniques: Preliminaries: Hamilton's equations of motion for RF spacetimes

+one can see that according to \eqref{ovham} the regular Hamiltonian derived via Legendre's principle is given by:

+where we can see that the LHS of \eqref{regham} is non-vanishing because the expression of the Maupertuis form of the Lagrangian according to \eqref{mauplag} does not match Lagrangian \eqref{natlag} as seen from \eqref{regmauplag}.
+For Lorentzian metrics, the momenta in \eqref{regham} can be non-zero.
+Upon parametrisation wrt time $x^0 = t$, the velocity is concealed ($\dot x^0 = \dot t = 1$), and the Legendre principle leads to the associated momentum $p_0$:

-Since the velocity component for time is lost after it is given the status of a parameter, its conjugate momentum is provided according to the Legendre theorem \eqref{legendre}, according to which, the conserved quantity for autonomous systems is the Hamiltonian $H$.
+Since the velocity component for time $t$ is lost upon being given the status of a parameter, the negative of its conjugate momentum $p_0$ defined as the Hamiltonian $H$ is provided by the Legendre principle \eqref{ham}.
 Since $H$ is a function of $x$ and $p$, the variation of $H$ gives Hamilton's equation of motion: